-- 4.6 The papers for the Examination Appeals Board meeting include: - 4.6.1 the Examination Appeals Board's Terms of Reference, Composition and Standing Orders; - 4.6.2 notes on procedure; - 4.6.3 the student's letter of appeal (together with any supporting documentation); - 4.6.4 appropriate information supplied by the Programme Board to the Secretary regarding the student's academic performance; - 4.6.5 where relevant, the outcome of module recheck requests.
+- 4.7.6 advises students and relevant staff in writing of the outcome of the decision of the Examination Appeals Board sub-group regarding the validity or otherwise of their assessment review request; - 4.7.7 where students have submitted a valid assessment review request, advises students and relevant staff in writing of the outcome of any resultant review; - 4.7.8 advises students in writing of the outcome of module rechecks; - 4.7.9 advises the Examination Appeals Board of the outcome of a module recheck where the module in question is also the subject of an appeal; - 4.7.10 arranges for fee refunds to be made to successful appeal and assessment review students; - 4.7.11 extracts the data for the Examination Appeals Board's Annual Report to Academic Council. - 4.8 The papers for the Examination Appeals Board meeting include: - 4.8.1 the Examination Appeals Board's Terms of Reference, Composition and Standing Orders; - 4.8.2 notes on procedure; - 4.8.3 the student's letter of appeal (together with any supporting documentation); - 4.8.4 appropriate information supplied by the Programme Board to the Secretary regarding the student's academic performance; - 4.8.5 where relevant, the outcome of module recheck requests.